SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie blushes as she looks at Rainbow.

 Rainbow continues.
-"We love you Pinkie.
+"We love you, Pinkie.
 We will always be your friends, and we'll always be here for you.
 Even knowing everything you hid from us, all of our first thoughts were, 'what can I do to help Pinkie?'"

 Pinkie's blush grew bigger.
 "There is something I've been wanting to ask you…"